annamccartan3/annamccartan3/README.md

 ## Hi there!

 I'm **Anna**, a senior studying biochemistry and data science at the University of Notre Dame.
 I'm excited about streamlining medical research and improving healthcare outcomes with computational tools!
+In my free time, I enjoy hiking, mystery novels, and crossword puzzles!

-Check out my [**Portfolio**](https://github.com/annamccartan3/MCCARTAN-Data-Science-Portfolio) for all of my recent projects.
+Check out my [**Portfolio**](https://github.com/annamccartan3/MCCARTAN-Data-Science-Portfolio) to see the projects I'm working on this semester, including topics such as app design, data modeling, and artificial intelligence.

 ### Languages and Tools
 - Python